Green travel allowances

 A pool car provided for staff to use on business journeys is not taxable as a benefit in kind, and can be used to ensure that staff use economical and environmentally friendly transport where public transport is not available or appropriate.

-Cars emitting CO2 at a specified level are taxed on rates varying from 5% to 35% of the list price.
-Emissions for petrol driven cars from 1 to 75 g/km are taxed at 5% and from 76-94g/km, at 10% of list price.
+Cars emitting CO2 at a specified level are taxed on rates varying from 7% to 37% of the list price.